 The warranty support and replacement time is important for customers to know, especially when considering the purchase of a Growatt inverter for a replacement.
 After all, our mission statement is to re-connect customers to the grid quickly so you’re saving money again.
 If the replacement period is still weeks or months from Growatt Australia, we’re going to have to highlight this fact to customers.
 Replacements need to be supplied in days, not weeks or months which has occurred in the past.
 All Growatt inverters come with a standard 5 year warranty.

 Depending on the Kw size of the inverter, some inverters 5Kw and above may include a 10 year full warranty.
 However you can also extend the FULL warranty to 10 years for a few hundred dollars more on smaller Kw size inverters.
 The warranty extension cost is dependent on the Kw size of the inverter you wish to cover.
 Given that Growatt seem to be in Australia for the long run, this may be money well spent to protect your investment.

-Though Fronius remains our preferred replacement brand at this time due to their better standard 5+5 years warranty and because they’re repaired on site if something goes wrong meaning fast turnaround and quick re-connection to the grid and if suitable to panels and customers can afford them, we’ll continue to offer Growatt as a cheaper alternative given they have maintained their presence in Australia to support their product.
+Though Fronius remains our preferred replacement brand at this time due to their better standard 5+5 years warranty and they’re repaired on site if something goes wrong, we’ll continue to offer Growatt as a cheaper alternative given they have maintained their presence in Australia to support their product.
 This in our professional view, wins Growatt a lot of brownie points!
-The same cannot be said for many other inverter manufacturers such as Sunny Roo, Sharp and Clenergy just to name three as there are many more.
+The same cannot be said for many other inverter manufacturers such as Sunny Roo, Sharp and Clenergy just to name a few.

 In summery, it seems Growatt are here for the long term in Australia and we’re happy to keep offering their product as a replacement option.
 With a possible on site repair option down the track?